There are plenty of people who successfully made a career change at the age of 40 or above:

 If you have experienced any of these thoughts, they will only pacify you for a short period of time.
 Whether that time is a few weeks, a few months, or even a few years.

-Since you know that you that prefer to something else for a living, you start to feel stagnant in your current position.
+Since you know that you prefer to do something else for a living, you start to feel stagnant in your current position.

 Your reasons for inaction that used to work are no longer doing the trick.
 What used to be a small fissure in your dissatisfaction in your current position is now a chasm.